ziyilin/graal/docs/reference-manual/languages/jvm/operations.md

 ```

 These options are described in more detail [here](https://github.com/oracle/graal/blob/master/compiler/docs/Debugging.md).
-In brief, these options tell Graal to capture snapshots of the compiler state at
+In brief, these options tell the Graal compiler to capture snapshots of the compiler state at
 verbosity level 2 while compiling any method named `matchComplexExpressions` in
 a class with a simple name of `NodeLIRBuilder`.
 The complete format of the
 `MethodFilter` option is described in the output of `java -XX:+JVMCIPrintProperties`.